Research in homeopathy

 A report commissioned in 2005 by Prince Charles and carried out by economist Christopher Smallwood found a 30% drop in the number of consultations with GPs and a saving in prescription drugs bills of 50% when patients were treated with complementary and alternative medicines.

-To learn more about research in homeopathy speak to the Homeopathy Research Institute:
+To learn more about research in homeopathy contact the Homeopathy Research Institute:

 This healing is more than just treating symptoms, it is inspirational and it has become an everyday part of my life.